argoproj/argo-cd/docs/proposals/proxy-extensions.md

 ## Non-Goals

-It isn't in the scope of this proposal to specify commands in the ArgoCD CLI.
-This proposal covers the reverse-proxy extension spec that will be used by ArgoCD UI.
+It isn't in the scope of this proposal to specify commands in the Argo CD CLI.
+This proposal covers the reverse-proxy extension spec that will be used by Argo CD UI.

 ## Proposal